Criticism of Jesus: Eternal punishment of hell

-Attitude towards non-Jews
+Attitude towards non-believers

 Sam Harris, author of The End of Faith, has expressed ambivalent views on Jesus' teachings.
 He argues that while Jesus may have been an insightful spiritual master of compassion at times, he also taught his followers to fulfill the 'barbaric' law of the Old Testament, and gave his followers specifics on how to execute heretics.
 To Harris, Jesus' unresolved frustration and hatred of non-Christians runs contrary to the imagination of contemporary religious moderates, and actually lends honesty to more fundamentalist interpretations of salvation and hell.
 He wrote: